-${\it Robert\, Sabbatini\, AICP\, FASLA\, |\, PLACE\, |\, Perkins + Will}$
+Robert Sabbatini AICP FASLA | PLACE | Perkins + Will

-Huestis Hall Renovation, Modernization, and Restoration Project
+Huestis Hall Renovation, Modernization, and Restoration Project create a modern and safe space for learning, research, and innovation in biology and psychology

 - Address critical issues related to deferred maintenance and seismic upgrades. - Increase the energy efficiency of the building, helping to reduce campus carbon emissions. - Modernize lab and learning spaces to equip students with skills for jobs in science and technology. - Create space for innovation, leading to economic development, licensing activity, and company formation. - Update 55 existing research lab spaces used by 13 principal investigators and their teams, increasing the ability to keep talented researchers and invest in our future.